BarriosXJavier/alx-system_engineering-devops/0x01-shell_permissions/README.md

 added 3-new_owner for ownership change
 4-empty creates a new empty hello file
-5-execute script adds execute permission to hello owner
+5-execute script adds execute permission to hello owner 6-multiple_permissions adds execute permission to owner amd group owner and read permission to other userd